troyyoungblood/javascript-challenge/README.md

  - country
  - shape

-The Javascript file, app.js, high-level pseudocode was:
+The Javascript, app.js, high-level pseudocode was:
  - render data displaying the full table
  - identify connection (button) between html and JavaScript that would bring desired filter in app.js
  - amend code to use addtional filters